Buspar for Anxiety - What Patients

 How Does Buspar Work in the Brain?

-Buspar works by balancing serotonin and dopamine, two important brain chemicals that influence mood, tension, and thought patterns.
-This helps reduce symptoms like:
+Buspar works by balancing serotonin and dopamine—two important brain chemicals that affect mood, thought patterns, and anxiety.

-It is not a sedative and does not cause dependence, making it a safer long-term option than medications like clonazepam or diazepam.
+Unlike benzodiazepines, it is not a sedative and does not cause dependence, making it a safer long-term anxiety medication.

 Who Should Consider Buspar?